squirephp/squire/README.md

 Squire allows you to customise the column names on any provided model.

-Create a new model within your appand let it extend the Squire model that you would like to customise:
+Create a new model within your app and let it extend the Squire model that you would like to customise:

 ```php
 <?php